FiruzaSuyunova/FiruzaSuyunova/README.md

-## Hi there , I am Firuza Suyunova
+## Hi , I am Firuza Suyunova

-**Flutter Developer** | Passionate about building beautiful and functional mobile apps
+ Passionate about building beautiful and functional mobile apps

 -  From Uzbekistan
 -  Studying at the **UzSWLU (4/4)**